ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/python_classes.md

 ## Guide lines and TODO:

 **<ins>First step</ins> : work only with the story**
-- Write down objects on a paper/Word that you would like to build in this problem.
-- Attach data and functionalities to these objects.
+- With the help of the [slides](https://drive.google.com/file/d/1pVF-N2Gf4RXdCmssmfpz1JxKq7-CyJ9o/view?usp=sharing), write down any kind of entities you can find in the story.
+- Try to draw links between entities.
+Can you say that some entities belongs to others ?
+- Among these entities, which one could be created by a class ?
+Which entities are in reality just data/attributes of a class ?

+These questions are broad (and a bit complicated) and there is not just one solution !

 {{< tip >}}
-  With the slides, build a list of all objects you can find and the related actions/functionalities.
-Do you have objects that have the same data and the same actions/functionalities ?
-If so, think of the class. ;)
+SOLUTION : You can check [this document](https://drive.google.com/file/d/1qtXloa1_dLAyORvBBB6D93huZL3b7nJm/view?usp=sharing) to see which classes could be interesting to create (slide 1).
+Don't hesitate to let comments on the doc if you have questions.
 {{</ tip >}}
-{{< tip >}}
-You can check [this document](https://drive.google.com/file/d/1qtXloa1_dLAyORvBBB6D93huZL3b7nJm/view?usp=sharing) to see which classes could be interesting to create.
-Don't hesitate let comments on the doc if you have questions.
-{{</ tip >}}

 **<ins>Second step</ins> : explore the existing code**
-- Have a look at the code and try to think which piece of code you would be able to reuse.
+- Have a look at the code above and try to think which piece of code you would be able to reuse.
 Which functions could be used as class methods ?

-- Write the name of chosen functions in the notes you've made during the first part.
+- Write the name of the chosen functions in the notes you've made during the first part and bind them to a specific class.

 {{< tip >}}
 If you **need** help you can check [this document](https://drive.google.com/file/d/1qtXloa1_dLAyORvBBB6D93huZL3b7nJm/view?usp=sharing).
 From slide 3 to 6, you will find the attributes that you have to put in the class.
 From slide 7 to 21, you will find the methods that you have to implement in your classes.